ct-clmsn/nim-sos/README.md

 # What is a *Symmetric Sequence*?

+Nim provides an array type called a 'sequence'. `nim-sos` provides a *symmetric* version of th `seq` data type.
+Symmetric sequences, instantiated by processing elements (PEs) running in SPMD, create a global sequence partitioned across the available
+PEs.
+Symmetric sequences are novel in that their partitions are globally addressable.
+Users can `get` from and `put` into a remote partition of the symmetric sequence.

-Nim provides an array type called a 'sequence'. `nim-sos` provides a symmetric version of this data type.
-When instaniated, a symmetric sequence is created on each processing element (PE) running in SPMD.
-A processing element is a program process running on a computer or set of computers in a distributed fashion.
-Note SPMD can run in a distributed (cluster) or a single machine setting.
-Symmetric sequences are novel in that they are globally addressable.
-Users can 'get' from and 'put' into a remote partition of the symmetric sequence.
+A PE is a program process running in SPMD on a computer or set of computers.
+Applications running in SPMD can run in a distributed (cluster) or a single machine setting.

 Consider the Symmetric Sequence 'S' that is created in an SPMD program running on 2 PEs.
 'S' spans 2 PEs, or 2 processes residing on the same or a different machine.